JayDee-github/Yellow-Tanks-Privacy-Policy/README.md

 # Yellow-Tanks-Privacy-Policy

 Yellow Tanks Privacy Policy:
-  No data of any kidn is collected, shared, or stored.
+  No data of any kind is collected, shared, or stored.